MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-identity.md

 ### Built-in roles

-AKS enabled by Azure Arc provides the following four built-in roles.
+AKS Arc provides the following four built-in roles.
 They are similar to the [Kubernetes built-in roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) with a few differences, such as supporting CRDs.
 See the full list of actions allowed by each [Azure built-in role](/azure/role-based-access-control/built-in-roles).

 | Role                                                     | Description                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |